Gingerbread Photo Craft [Free Template]

 Christmas Kids’ Crafts

-Toilet Roll Santa Craft – These cute little Santas are made from recycled toilet paper rolls, so they’re perfect for those who want to be eco-friendly.
-And they’re super easy and quick to make, so the kids won’t get bored!
+Toilet Roll Santa Craft—These cute little Santas are made from recycled toilet paper rolls, so they’re perfect for eco-friendly people.
+They’re also super easy and quick to make, so the kids won’t get bored!

-Elf Paper Bag Craft – Elves are famously known for their workshop where they create toys for children all over the world.
-This elf craft is a cute and easy way for your child to imagine they are in their own workshop!
-All you need is some a paper bag, scissors, paper, and glue.
-It’s fun to make and even more fun to play with!
+Elf Paper Bag Craft – Elves are famous for their workshop, where they create toys for children all over the world.
+This elf project is a cute and easy way for your child to imagine they are in their workshop!
+All you need are some paper bags, scissors, paper, and glue.
+It’s so much fun to make and even more fun to play with!

-Christmas Tree Paper Bag Puppet – The holiday season is a time for creativity, so why not get your kids involved in making their own Christmas tree puppet craft?
+Christmas Tree Paper Bag Puppet – The holiday season is a time for creativity, so why not get your kids involved in making their own Christmas tree puppets?
 This fun and festive project is sure to get them into the spirit of the season.

 Kids’ Christmas Activities